Repudiation vs. Rescission of Contracts (2020 Update)

 Not sure whether a contract can be terminated?
-Learn about the two common ways of termination: rescission and repudiation.
+Learn about two common ways of termination, repudiation and rescission - and how they differ.

-A contract is usually complete when both parties have done their duties, however occasionally contracts can finish in other ways.
-You should know the difference between repudiation and rescission as they are two common ways of contract termination.
+A contract is usually complete when both parties have performed the terms of the contract, however occasionally contracts can finish in other ways.
+It’s wise to know the difference between repudiation and rescission as they are two common ways of contract termination without the contract being fulfilled.
 While both of them will conclude the contract, they differ in why the contract can be terminated and the termination’s effects.

 A key difference between repudiation and rescission, are why the contract can be ceased.
 Grounds for repudiation are when one of the parties indicate that they will not perform the contract.
 A party’s breach of an ‘essential’ term or a large breach of a non-essential term shows they will not do their part of the contract.
 The other party can cancel the contract and stop its duties for both actual or anticipated breaches.
 This contrasts to rescission, which needs an actual defect.